In the history of the world, perhaps nothing has killed more real estate ambitions than the belief that one does not have enough money to get started.

 Perhaps you can now see why I can’t give a simple answer to the question “How much money does one need to invest in rental properties?”
 However, I don’t want you to finish this without having a good number in your head, so let me offer two of the most common scenarios.

-If you plan to purchase and live in a small multifamily property of two to four units, you could obtain a bank loan for as low as 3.5% down through the FHA loan program.
+If you plan to purchase and live in a small multifamily property of two to four units, you could obtain a bank loan for as low as 3.5 percent down through the FHA loan program.
 This approach, known as “house hacking,” is a great strategy for individuals who are just starting out with real estate and have limited cash and experience.
 However, to qualify, you are required to live in the property for at least one year.

-If you want to read more of what I know about investing with creativity, check out my previous book, The Book on Investing in Real Estate with No (and Low) Money Down: Real Life Strategies for Investing in Real Estate Using Other People’s Money.
+If you want to read more of what I know about investing with creativity, check out my other book, The Book on Investing in Real Estate with No (and Low) Money Down: Real Life Strategies for Investing in Real Estate Using Other People’s Money.